kubernetes/sig-release/release-team/role-handbooks/communications/README.md

     themes:
       - "Release CodeName 1"
   ```

+2. The PR has to be reviewed by the SIG Docs Blog team, which will provide a content and style review.
+SIG's chairs and tech leads will provide a tech review.
+After `lgtm` and `approve` labels are applied, the blog can be merged to the `main` branch.
+With the `draft: true` flag, this blog will not be published to the website.

+3. In a second PR opened (ideally) a week before the release day, the Comms Lead will:
+- remove the `draft: true` parameter
+- add the `date` parameter, set to the release date
 - add the release logo and theme to the final release blog

 > [!IMPORTANT]